mahuntington/react-notes/ReactBasics.md

         - All other attributes should work normally
 - React mixes HTML with JavaScript (JSX)
-    - Notice that the HTML does not have quotes or backticks around it
+    - Notice that the HTML does not have quotes or backticks around it use `python -m SimpleHTTPServer` to start a basic server
 ## Assign JSX to a variable

 JSX just renders into regular JavaScript, so we can assign it to variable: